DNS spoofing attack and how it works?

 3- DNS cache poisoning via spam

-How DNS Spoofing Can be Avoided?
+How Can this be Avoided?

-- Implement DNS spoofing detection mechanisms
+- Implement DNS detection mechanisms

 - Use encrypted data transfer protocols